thanhlongvl/test2/README.md

 * Type **npm install**

 ### 4. Build and run project
-* Run Spring Boot Server with IntelliJ IDEA or Eclipse - [*Spring Boot Server*](https://github.com/thanhlongvl/springbootserversportstore)
+* Run [*Spring Boot Server*](https://github.com/thanhlongvl/springbootserversportstore) with IntelliJ IDEA or Eclipse
 * Go to **server** folder in project then open PowerShell window here and type **node server.js**
 * In Visual Studio Code **cd** to **my_app** folder and type **npm start**